-As described in Note 1, Mater Academy Central, Inc. and Mater Academy, Inc. are affiliated entities.
-Mater Academy, Inc. charges an assessment to all its affiliated schools for shared corporate costs and accreditation expenses.
-During 2021, the School paid \$40,275 to the Corporation for these shared costs.
+As described in Note 1, Mater Academy Central, Inc. is a subsidiary of Mater Academy, Inc. and both organizations have board of directors in common.
+Mater Academy, Inc. charges to its affiliated schools an assessment for shared corporate costs and accreditation expenses.
+Mater Academy Preparatory High School incurred approximately \$28,600 in connection with these charges at year end.